mark-thompson/whole-foods-deliverance/README.md

   ```
   git clone https://github.com/mark-thompson/whole-foods-deliverance.git
   ```
-- Move to the download directory:
+- Move to the cloned directory (if you downloaded manually, replace the `.` with the download location (e.g. `~/Downloads`)):
   ```
-  cd wherever-you-downloaded-this
+  cd ./whole-foods-deliverance
   ```
 - Create and activate the environment:
   ```